Frequently Asked Questions

 Hospice is available for terminally ill adults who meet medical eligibility and no longer pursue further curative treatments.

 The patient is seen by the hospice care team wherever he or she calls home.
-At times, this may be their home, the home of a relative or friend, or even in a nursing or assisted living facility.
+At times, this may be their home, the home of a relative or friend, or even in a nursing, assisted living, or omega hospice house facility.

 The patient and family will receive services according to the individual’s patient plan of care.
 Our hospice care team works together with the patient and family to provide medical direction, nursing visits, social services, chaplain support and volunteer services.
 Registered nurses are on call 24 hours a day.